hinteadan/H.Necessaire/README.md

 ---
 ### `CollectionOfDisposables`
 The naming is super clear.
 It's used for working with a collection of disposable objects so that you don't need to handle each one's disposal.
-For instance when aggregating something form multiple streams.
+For instance when aggregating something from multiple streams.
 #### Definition overview
 ```csharp
 class CollectionOfDisposables<T> : IDisposableEnumerable<T> where T : IDisposable